Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/content/typography.md

 Stylized implementation of HTML's `<abbr>` element for abbreviations and acronyms to show the expanded version on hover.
 Abbreviations have a default underline and gain a help cursor to provide additional context on hover and to users of assistive technologies.

-Add `.initialism` to an abbreviation for a slightly smaller font-size.

 {{< example >}}
 <p><abbr title="attribute">attr</abbr></p>
-<p><abbr title="HyperText Markup Language" class="initialism">HTML</abbr></p>
 {{< /example >}}

 ## Blockquotes

 For quoting blocks of content from another source within your document.
 Wrap `<blockquote class="blockquote">` around any HTML as the quote.
+It uses [Regular text](#regular-text) body large.

 {{< example >}}
 <blockquote class="blockquote">